Research Centers and Institutes

 Biomedical science now stands on the threshold of a newand uncharted era of discovery which promises to revolutionize the treatment of facial defects.
 Advances in stem cell biology, gene therapy and nanotechnology are increasing the likelehood that in the not-too-distant future we will be repairing the devastation caused by birth defects, cancer, or trauma by regenerating skin, bone, and soft tissue.
 The impact of such an achievement will be remarkable and far-reaching.
 Please visit the Weintraub Center website for more information. http://www.weintraub.dent.ucla.edu/

-The Dental Clinical Research Center (DCRC) is located in the School of Dentistry.
-This facility occupies a total of 300 square feet and maintains two fully equipped dental operatories.
-The center is staffed by one part-time study coordinator and a part-time director, Dr. Lawrence E. Wolinsky, who is currently a full professor in the School of Dentistry.
+The Clinical Research Center (CRC) is located in the School of Dentistry.
+This facility occupies a total of 300 square feet and maintains two dental operatories.
 The facility coordinates and conducts all phases of human clinical investigational study.
+The CRC coordinates and collaborates studies with local, intra-state and international researchers and institutions.
 Proposed study protocols are designed in accordance with Human Subjects Protection Board (IRB) regulations.

-The center, with the present director, has been in existence for approximately eight years.
-The DCRC supports a wide range of clinical research projects.
-In a typical year the DCRC may conduct two to three large clinical projects.
+The CRC, with the present director, Dr. Tara Aghaloo, who is also the Assistant Dean of Clinical Research, has been in existence for almost a decade.
+The CRC supports a wide range of multidisciplinary clinical research projects.
+In a typical year the CRC may conduct two to three large clinical projects.
 Past investigations have included studies on new therapies for the treatment of gum disease and tooth decay.

 The facility operates under the Food and Drug Administration guidelines for Good Clinical Practice.
-The DCRC has gained a national reputation for providing the highest quality research.
+The CRC has gained a national reputation for providing the highest quality research.
 This reputation has resulted in increased interest by corporate sponsors to conduct dental clinical trials at UCLA.
 This facility is open to all School investigators.
-Interested persons can contact Dr. Wolinsky at UCLA (310) 825-0030.
+Interested persons can contact UCLA at (310) 825-9792.